-The Difference Between On-Page, Off-Page, and Technical SEO
+The Difference Between On-Page, Off-Page, and Technical SEO [Updated]

 What is on-page SEO?

-On-page or on-site SEO involves optimizing specific elements of your website’s pages, such as content and HTML source codes.
-On-page optimizations help search engines, like Google and Bing (if you’re into that, we do not judge), interpret page content to understand what it’s about.
+These optimizations help search engines like Google and Bing (if you’re into that, we don’t judge), interpret page content to understand what it’s about.
 When the search engines understand the purpose of your page, they can turn around and help visitors searching for the goods or services you sell to find you.

 - Identify your competitors and compare your keywords